 Performance and economics for Ceph clusters both depend heavily on an effective choice of storage media.
-For throughput and capacity-archive optimized clusters, magnetic media currently accounts for the bulk of the deployed storage capacity.
-Additionally, for throughput-optimized configurations, solid-state storage media are typically used for Ceph write journaling.
-For capacity-archive configurations, write journaling is co-resident on the HDDs.
+For throughput- and cost/capacity-optimized clusters, magnetic media currently accounts for the bulk of the deployed storage capacity, but the economics of SSDs is changing rapidly.
+As previously discussed, SSDs are typically used for Ceph write journaling for throughput-optimized configurations.
+For cost/capacity-optimized configurations, write journaling is often co-resident on the HDDs.

 - Magnetic media.
 Enterprise-, or cloud-class HDDs should be used for Ceph clusters.
-Desktop-class disk drives are not well suited for Ceph deployments, as they lack sufficient rotational vibration compensation for high density, high duty-cycle applications and use cases.
-When dozens (or hundreds) of rotating HDDs are installed in close proximity, rotational vibration quickly becomes a challenge.
+Desktop-class disk drives are not well suited for Ceph deployments as they lack sufficient rotational vibration (RV) compensation for high-density, high-duty-cycle applications and use cases.
+When dozens or hundreds of rotating HDDs are installed in close proximity, RV quickly becomes a challenge.
 Failures, errors, and even overall cluster performance can be adversely affected by the rotation of neighboring disks interfering with the rapidly spinning platters in high density storage enclosures.
-Enterprise-class HDDs contain higher quality bearings and RV Compensation circuitry to mitigate these issues in multi-spindle applications and use cases-especially in densities above four to six HDDs in a single enclosure.
+Enterprise-class HDDs contain higher quality bearings and RV compensation circuitry to mitigate these issues in multi-spindle applications and use cases-especially in densities above 4-6 HDDs in a single enclosure.
 Both SAS and SATA interface types are acceptable. - Solid state media (currently flash).
 Ceph is strongly consistent storage, so every write to the Ceph cluster must be written to Ceph journals before the write is acknowledged to the client.
 The data remain in the journal until all replicas or shards are acknowledged as fully written.
 Only then will the next write happen.
-With SSD journals, the OSDs are able to write faster, reducing the time before a write acknowledgment is sent to the client.
+SSD journals let the OSDs write faster, reducing the time before a write acknowledgment is sent to the client.
 In some cases, several small writes can be coalesced during a single journal flush, which can also improve performance.
+SSDs can also be used for OSD data as well, as recommended in IOPS-optimized Ceph configurations.

-Key criteria to consider when selecting solid state media for Ceph include:
+SSD choice is an essential factor, and a key area of focus for Red Hat and Intel.
+Important criteria to consider when selecting solid state media for Ceph include:

 - Classification.
-Consumer-class SSDs should not be used; only enterprise-class SSDs should be deployed with Ceph. - Endurance.
-Write endurance is important as Ceph write journals are heavily used and could exceed recommended program/erase cycles of an SSD rated with lower endurance.
-Current popular choices include devices rated at greater than 10 device writes per day (DWPD) for 5 years, translating to a lifetime total of 28 petabytes written (PBW). - Power fail protection.
+Only enterprise-class SSDs should be deployed with Ceph and consumer-class SSDs should not be used.
+Intel recommends Intel SSD Data Center Series drives. - Endurance.
+Write endurance is important as Ceph write journals are heavily used and could exceed recommended program/erase cycles of an SSD rated for lower endurance.
+Current popular choices include devices rated at greater than 10 device writes per day (DWPD) for 5 years, translating to a lifetime total of 28PB written (PBW). - Power fail protection.
 Supercapacitors for power fail protection are vital.
-In the event of a power failure, supercapacitors must be properly sized to allow the drive to persist all in-flight writes to non-volatile NAND storage. - Performance.
-For Ceph write journaling, the write throughput rating of the journal device should exceed the aggregate write throughput rating of all underlying OSD devices that are served by that journal device.
+In the event of a power failure, supercapacitors must be properly sized to allow the drive to persist all in-flight writes to non-volatile NAND storage.
+Intel SSD Data Center Series drives offer greater than 2 million Power Loss Imminent (PLI) cycles.5